5 Signs Your House Is Making You Sick + How To Solve Them

 - Keep tabs on plumbing fixtures and drains, watching for any sign of a drip.

-- Keep indoor humidity between 35 percent and 45 percent to reduce the risk of condensation.
+- Monitor indoor humidity levels to reduce the risk of condensation.